LeoBertini/CoralMethodsPaper/README.md

 - How to export 16-bit single-binned histogram datasets for large X-ray volumes

-- How to extract volume metrics (e.g., Volume and SurfaceArea for example)
+- How to extract volume metrics (e.g., Volume and SurfaceArea)

 - How to create a '.VolMetrics' file containing information from a respective scan

 ## [PhantomExtraction](PhantomExtraction)

-Python code for extracting greyscale values from an X-ray stack containing a phantom disc with embedded density standard materials (i.e., 'greyscale probing'):
+Python code for extracting greyscale values from an X-ray stack of a density phantom disc containing embedded density standard materials (i.e., 'greyscale probing'):

 -[SemiAutomated_Extraction_Phantom.py](PhantomExtraction/SemiAutomated_Extraction_Phantom.py): Extraction across the stack by prompting user interaction to mark density standard materials embedded in or attached around a radiology phantom.

 - [ExtractStandard.py](PhantomExtraction/ExtractStandard.py): Automated extraction of phantom density inserts using computer vision to detect regular circular features across the phantom stack.

 ## [CoralMassTests](CoralMassTests)
-Python code for density calibration and mass tests on X-ray µCT volumes that have been previously shrinkwraped (Refer to [AvizoTutorials](AvizoTutorials)) :
+Python code for density calibration and mass tests on X-ray µCT volumes that have been previously shrinkwraped (refer to [AvizoTutorials](AvizoTutorials)) :

 - [Phantom_Fittings.py](CoralMassTests/Phantom_Fittings.py): Fitting different calibration curves to PhantomExtract results and performing mass tests.